 Feed shall be stored in a manner that will not increase the dust content of the air or interfere with the cleaning of the floor.
+(For applicability to AMIs, refer to Appendix Q.)

 Surcingles, or belly straps, milk stools and antikickers shall be kept clean and stored above the floor.